-The results and recommendations of the plan have been the subject of ongoing discussions since delivery of the final plan.
+The results and recommendations of the plan have continued during 2012 to be the subject of ongoing discussions since delivery of the final plan in 2011.
 These discussions have included options both internal and external to the Council, and have included discussions with the membership of the Mississippi Legislature.
 The Council will continue to work with the Governor, the Legislature and the leadership of the state to explore ways and means of improving the effectiveness of the Council as it works to ensure the development of its critical digital mapping infrastructure and technological competitiveness.